TrellixVulnTeam/swahilipython_SCMU/Doc/library/functools.rst

 .. decorator:: cached_property(func)

-   Transform a method of a class into a property whose value is computed once and then cached as a normal attribute for the life of the instance.
+   Transform a method of a kundi into a property whose value is computed once and then cached as a normal attribute for the life of the instance.
 Similar to :func:`property`, with the addition of caching.
 Useful for expensive computed properties of instances that are otherwise effectively immutable.

    Example::

-       class DataSet:
+       kundi DataSet:
            def __init__(self, sequence_of_numbers):
                self._data = sequence_of_numbers